Lina Medina: Early life and development

-Medina's son weighed 2.7 kg at birth and was named Gerardo after her doctor.
-He was raised believing Medina to be his sister before finding out at age 10 that she was his mother.
-After initially remaining with the family, Lozada was allowed to take custody of the son at Lozada's home in Lima.
-Subsequently, he employed Lina at his clinic in Lima (where she also resided), though Lina was only able to see her son occasionally.
-Her son grew up healthy, but died in 1979 at the age of 40 from bone marrow disease.
+Gerardo weighed 2.7 kg at birth and was named after Lina's doctor.
+Gerardo was raised believing Medina to be his sister before finding out at age 10 that she was his mother.
+After initially remaining with the family, Lozada was allowed to take custody of Gerardo at Lozada's home in Lima.
+Subsequently, he employed Lina at his clinic in Lima (where she also resided), though Lina was only able to see Gerardo occasionally.
+Gerardo grew up healthy, but died in 1979 at the age of 40 from bone marrow disease.

 Identity of the father

-According to Peruvian law, the mere fact of Medina's pregnancy meant that she had been raped at some point before her fifth birthday.
 Medina has never revealed the identity of the father nor the circumstances of her impregnation.
 Escomel suggests that she might not know herself, as she "couldn't give precise responses".
 Lina's father was arrested on suspicion of child sexual abuse but released due to lack of evidence.

 Later life

 In young adulthood, Medina worked as a secretary in the Lima clinic of Lozada, which gave her an education and helped put her son through high school.
 She married and had a second son in 1972.
 In 2002, she refused an interview with Reuters, just as she had turned away many reporters in years past.